-UK Plans Study to Intentionally Infect People With COVID-19 to Test Vaccines
+U.K. Plans Study to Intentionally Infect People With COVID-19 to Test Vaccines

 That speed is one reason why the 1DaySooner.org volunteers have supported human challenge trials.
 “We could know already if some of the major vaccines in phase 3 trials are actually effective,” says the movement’s founder Josh Morrison, who also co-founded Waitlist Zero, and advocacy group for living organ donors.
 “It’s not to say that we wouldn’t still need phase 3 studies, but we would obviously be in a much better position if we could say that when we vaccinate healthy young people with this vaccine and then challenge them with virus, it’s 80% effective or 60% effective or 20% effective or not effective at all.
 It’s useful information we could have now but don’t have.”

 Exposing people deliberately to a disease-causing virus, however, would only make sense if the chances of naturally being infected is low, and would delay results of vaccine trials.
-That’s one issue regulators in the UK will likely consider before approving the plan, as daily case numbers there continue to climb.
+That’s one issue regulators in the U.K. will likely consider before approving the plan, as daily case numbers there continue to climb.
 That’s also the case in the U.S., where new infections continue to emerge at high rates in many parts of the country.
 That’s one of the main reasons that Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases (NIAID) and member of the White House Coronavirus Task Force, said earlier this year that the studies are not ethically justified—at the time, mid-July, daily case numbers were peaking.

 In an Oct.
 20 statement to TIME, NIAID officials said the agency is “currently prioritizing randomized controlled clinical trials to evaluate the safety and efficacy of SARS-CoV-2 vaccine candidates.
 Should there be a need for human challenge studies to fully assess candidate vaccines or therapeutics for SARS-CoV-2, NIAID has begun efforts to manufacture a virus strain that could be used to develop a human challenge model, if needed, although human challenge trials would not replace Phase 3 trials.”